 But intuition, although necessary, is not sufficient.
 Man also needs revelation in order to be wise, for his intuition is not always dependable and because he has a natural tendency to rebel even against the true and the good.

 “Revelation” includes Scripture as its most important example, but it also includes any instance when man is not able to know as a result of his own efforts, and must rely on the testimony of those who do know.
 “Believing revelation” is not the customary way to refer, for example, to a man believing the testimony of a scientist or other specialist about his field of expertise, but it is the same type of act as when a man believes what God has said in the Bible.
 In both cases, a man trusts the testimony of someone with greater knowledge.
 Most of what we know, in fact, is knowledge we cannot verify ourselves, and so believing revelation (perhaps under another name) is a necessary part of wisdom.
 Continue reading

 Recall from the previous parts that traditionalism reconnects man with the true order of being and the wisdom of his ancestors, so that his life will be neither futile nor (like the leaders of liberalism) dedicated to evil.
 Recall also that the most important item of wisdom is the existence of the God of the Bible, a truth that has consequences for all reality.

 This series emphasizes how a non-traditionalist can make the life-giving change to traditionalism.
-Instead of laying out a description of the content of traditionalism and then asking the reader to decide if he agrees, I speak in general terms about the need for traditionalism.
+Instead of laying out a description of the content of traditionalism and then asking the reader to decide if he agrees, we speak in general terms about the need for traditionalism.
 Most details will come later.
-And although have used the phrase “American traditionalist,” even non-Americans can make this change.
+And although we have used the phrase “American traditionalist,” non-Americans can also make this change.

 How is the understanding of the order of being cultivated?
 Fundamentally through intuition.